RegnerM2015/scBreast_scRNA_scATAC_2024/README.md

 # scBreast_scRNA_scATAC_2024
-Repository to store code used for the analyses presented in "Single-Cell ATAC and RNA Sequencing of Human Breast Cancer Reveals Salient Cancer-Specific Enhancers"
+Repository to store code used for the analyses presented in "Defining the Regulatory Logic of Breast Cancer Using Single-Cell Epigenetic And Transcriptome Profiling"

 ### Run these scripts in order while in the main directory: